 Tow-Behind stump grinders are ideal for anyone who owns big lands or needs heavy-duty stump removal.
 These machines can be transported using a four-wheel drive, but they are usually towed behind a tow truck.

-Self-propelled stump grinders remove tree stumps faster and are easier to use.
+Self-propelled best stump grinder for small businesses remove tree stumps faster and are easier to use.
 These machines are typically powered by diesel or gas.
 They are also known for their cutting capacity and brute strength.
 These grinders are ideal for areas where vehicles have difficulty reaching.

 Track Mounted grinders are stump grinders with tank wheels.
 These machines allow you to operate on just about any surface.
 Ideal for hard-to-drive sites and construction companies.
 This is the most versatile type of stump grinder you can use for stump removal.